-In Megha’s case, she was undiagnosed for nearly a year and a half before her parents found out that she had Spina Bifida.
+In Megha’s case, she was nearly over one year old before her parents discovered she had Spina Bifida.
 Because of their great love for their daughter, they left everything they had ever known in India after her diagnosis and immigrated to the United States to get the best medical care for Megha.

 Through their guidance and her experiences at school, she came to a realization that “the only obstacles that really mattered were the obstacles I created in my mind.”
 Even with 3 major surgeries that kept her out of school for months each time, she never let it hold her back from her biggest goal: working toward a career in medicine.

 A Future Career in Medicine is Ahead for Megha

 A huge influence on Megha’s life and her decision to pursue a career as a doctor was her Pediatric Orthopedic surgeon.

 “I was always amazed how he had the ability to give children a much better quality of life,” Megha says.
 In addition, he treated her with compassion and care while being a perfectionist in his role as a surgeon.
 This ultimately led to her career choice.

 Megha is working toward that goal by majoring in Biology right now.
 Also, she hopes to someday join the Peace Corps.
 She hopes to help other young children living with disabilities in other countries.